juliehutchinson001/udacity_google_scholarship/mockup-to-article/reflections.md

-You've learned a lot about web development so far.
-I want you to take a moment to write down your thoughts about web development here.
-Answer the following questions:
->- What new skills have you learned?
->- What has been difficult?

----

-> What new skills have you learned?:
 >* Trees represent data that makeup websites: A parent branch `<ul>` has many children `<li></li>`.
 >* DOCTYPE: Describes the type of HTML. `<!DOCTYPE html>` helps the browser determine what type of HTML document it’s trying to parse and display.
 >* Browsers look for this doctype declaration to determine which rendering mode to use to render the site.
 Generally, newer sites follow standard HTML specifications.
 The current standard HTML specification is called HTML5.